Daily Featured Skills Count

 geofeed-tuner

-Use this skill whenever the user mentions IP geolocation feeds, RFC 8805, geofeeds, inetnum, inet6num, CIDR subnets, or wants help creating, tuning, validating, or publishing a self-published IP geolocation feed in CSV format.
-Also trigger when the user is a network operator, ISP, mobile carrier, cloud provider, hosting company, IXP, or satellite provider asking about IP geolocation accuracy, prefix mapping, or WHOIS geofeed attributes.
+Use this skill whenever the user mentions IP geolocation feeds, RFC 8805, geofeeds, or wants help creating, tuning, validating, or publishing a self-published IP geolocation feed in CSV format.
+Intended user audience is a network operator, ISP, mobile carrier, cloud provider, hosting company, IXP, or satellite provider asking about IP geolocation accuracy, or geofeed authoring best practices.
 Helps create, refine, and improve CSV-format IP geolocation feeds with opinionated recommendations beyond RFC 8805 compliance.
 Do NOT use for private or internal IP address management — applies only to publicly routable IP addresses.

 Skill File Structure Sample (Reference)